Snapshot of building consent system options

 DOCX, 2MB, 22 pages

-The Government's final policy position statement ‘Risk, Liability and Insurance in the Building Sector’ has also been released.
+The Government's final policy position statement ‘Risk, Liability and Insurance in the Building Sector’ was also released.
 This informs the public of the history of these settings and why they remain appropriate at this time.

 We are taking a whole-of-system perspective to risk and liability in the building sector, examining all elements of the building control system, with the aim of getting building work ‘right first time,’ ensuring the inputs into building process are high quality, rather than focusing on liability and culpability when things go wrong.